SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/housing-price-prediction-model-nextsteps-and-model-selection.md

 2. **MinMax Scaler Superiority:**
    - The MinMax scaler consistently produced better or comparable results across different models.
    - Standardizing on MinMax scaling reduces complexity in the preprocessing pipeline and ensures a more consistent input range for the model.

-## Conclusion

-By removing the three models (NN, Ridge, Random Forest) and other scalers, the machine learning pipeline is simplified and focused on the Gradient Boosting model with MinMax scaling.
-This decision is based on:

-- The superior and consistent performance of the GB model.
-- The resource efficiency gained by reducing the number of models and scalers.
-- The elimination of unnecessary complexity, leading to a more manageable and effective pipeline.

-This streamlined approach allows for more targeted hyperparameter tuning and better use of computational resources, ultimately improving the overall performance and reliability of the model.

 ### Model Evaluation 9/1/24 ✅ Completed
 ### Models to Keep